juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

 ## Launch the pretraining

-To launch the pretraining of SCE and use our current configuration, you have to call the right python script with the location of the configuration.
+To launch the pretraining of SCE and use our current configuration, you have to call the right Python script with the location of the configuration.

 Eztorch defines a pretrain `script` that provides you the script to launch pretraining **depending** on your hydra configuration.